IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 <img src="/images/3d-models-and-animations/glb-extractor/11-windows-02.png" width="600" />
 <img src="/images/3d-models-and-animations/glb-extractor/12-windows-03.png" width="600" />

-2 - The script will generate a folder called out , there you will fid all new .glb files with its extracted textures.
+2 - The script will generate a folder called out , there you will find all new .glb files with its extracted textures.

 <img src="/images/3d-models-and-animations/glb-extractor/13-windows-03.png" width="600" />

-5 - Replace all assets with the new ones.
+3 - Replace all assets with the new ones.
 Once finished, delete the "texture-extractor.bat" script and the empty "out" folder.

 If you follow all the steps your scene will be much faster now and the assets will share the same texture!
 When we work with several assets and big scenes the improvement is quite noticeable!
 With this tool you can save quite a lot of megabytes of information!